corneliusroemer/variant-report/reports/variant_report_latest.md

 BA.2.75 does appear to circulate globally, albeit at such low share that it is not possible to say much about growth advantage outside of India.
 Countries with clusters of BA.2.75 include: UK, US, New Zealand, Japan, Indonesia, Germany, Israel.
-Known countries of importation are: Nepal/India (for some Japanese cases), France (for some Israeli)
+Countries that are known to have exported cases are: Nepal/India (for many Japanese airport surveillance cases), France (for some Israeli cases)

 <https://cov-spectrum.org/explore/World/AllSamples/Past3M/variants?variantQuery=NextcladePangoLineage%3ABA.2.75>